Second- and third-class facilities on the Titanic: Promenade Decks

-There were three separate outdoor promenade areas for second class.
+There were three separate outdoor promenade areas for the second class.
 The main one was a 145 ft long unsheltered stretch at the aft end of the boat deck that encompassed the raised roof of the first-class smoking room.
-A small deckhouse was installed acting as the second-class entrance, from where the elevator and main staircase were reached.
-There were wooden-slatted wrought iron benches installed along this deck and teak deck chairs could be rented for three shillings/1 dollar per person for the voyage.
+A small deckhouse was installed, acting as the second-class entrance, from where the elevator and main staircase were reached.
+There were wooden-slatted wrought iron benches installed along this deck, and teak deck chairs could be rented for three shillings/1 dollar per person for the voyage.

 The other two promenades were on B and C Decks, surrounding the smoking room and library.
 The C Deck level was 84 ft long and enclosed in steel framing with glass windows.
 It was generally used as a children's play area.

 Library

 The library was located on C Deck at the aft end of the Titanics superstructure, overlooking the aft well deck and poop deck.
 Decorated in the Adam style, it was paneled in contrasting light sycamore and dark mahogany with columned accents.
 There were fluted, white-painted wooden columns throughout the room supporting a coffered plaster ceiling.
-Mahogany chairs and tables furnished the room, with writing desks by the windows with lamps and a large bookcase which functioned as the lending library.
+Mahogany chairs and tables furnished the room, with writing desks by the windows, with lamps and a large bookcase which functioned as the lending library.
 This room combined the functions of the library, lounge, writing room, and drawing room.

 Smoking room

 The smoking room, like its first-class counterpart, was a male-only domain.
 Located directly above the Library, it was decorated in the Louis XVI style, paneled in oak and laid with linoleum tiles.
 Oak club chairs upholstered in green Morocco leather surrounded square tables for card playing.
-There was an adjoining bar for stewards to supply drinks and cigars and an adjoining lavatory.
+There was an adjoining bar for stewards to supply drinks and cigars, and an adjoining lavatory.